How a cheap component could help kill off combustion cars

 Among automakers, BMW is also looking at using modular wire harnesses, requiring fewer semiconductors and less cable, which would save space and make them lighter, according to a person with knowledge of the matter.

-The person, who declined to be named as they not authorized to speak publicly, said the new harnesses would also make it easier to upgrade vehicles wirelessly - an area Tesla now dominates.
+The person, who declined to be named as they were not authorised to speak publicly, said the new harnesses would also make it easier to upgrade vehicles wirelessly - an area Tesla now dominates.

-CelLink, a Californian-based startup, has developed an entirely automated, flat and easy-to-install "flex harness", and raised $250 million earlier this year from companies including BMW and auto suppliers Lear Corp and Robert Bosch.
+CelLink, a Californian-based startup, has developed an entirely automated, flat and easy-to-install "flex harness", and raised US$250 million earlier this year from companies including BMW and auto suppliers Lear Corp and Robert Bosch.

 CEO Kevin Coakley would not identify customers but said CelLink's harnesses had been installed in close to a million EVs.